 To qualify, students must achieve 3 x B grades at A-level (achieved at one sitting)*.
 Unlike other scholarships this award can be combined with Buckingham’s automatic bursary of £1,100 (awarded to those in receipt of a maintenance grant).

-No separate application is necessary, suitably qualified applicants who meet the residency requirements for the four counties will automatically receive this scholarship.
+No separate application is necessary.
+Suitably qualified applicants who are resident in one of the four counties will automatically receive this scholarship.

 * Equivalent qualifications will be considered

 It is the University’s policy to ensure that bursaries and scholarships are awarded to those who might not otherwise have the opportunity to benefit from a university education.
 In the case of some scholarships, at the request of the donor, academic merit will also be taken into consideration.